The Jeanne Donlevy Arnold Center for Nursing Innovation

 • Top-notch science and SIM technology

-• An increase to Maine's nursing workforce and credentialed faculty through scholarships and a new PhD pathway
+• An increase to Maine’s nursing workforce through scholarships

 • Nursing educational advancement through new or enhanced health care partnerships